Kiss Me Deadly (album)

-Kiss Me Deadly is the third studio album by the English punk rock and new wave band Gen X. Produced by Keith Forsey it was issued in the United Kingdom on 23 January 1981.
+Kiss Me Deadly is the third studio album by the English punk rock and new wave band Gen X (previously known as Generation X).
+Produced by Keith Forsey, it was issued in the United Kingdom on 23 January 1981.
 It was the final album to be released before their disbandment, though they would briefly reunite in 1993.

 Kiss Me Deadly failed on release to enter the UK Albums Chart, and Gen X broke up after the record's commercial failure.